Eurovision Song Contest 2014: Spokespersons

+Each participating broadcaster appointed a spokesperson who was responsible for announcing, in English or French, the votes for its respective country.
 The order in which each country announced their votes was determined in a draw following the jury results from the final dress rehearsal.
 An algorithm implemented by NRK, based on jury vote, was used to generate as much suspense as possible.
 The spokespersons are shown alongside each country.